 So far we have a punch and four blocks, but in fact we have more.
-Just as the punch is a similar motion to the Outward block, the action of the Downward block can be converted into and outward knife-hand or backfist.
-The Inward block can become a inward chop or hammerfist and the Upward block brought down as a chop or hammerstrike.
+Just as the punch is a similar motion to the outward block, the action of the downward block can be converted into an outward knife-hand or backfist.
+The inward block can become a inward chop or hammerfist and the upward block brought down as a chop or hammerstrike.

-The Kata we have already mentioned is nearly all in Forward stance (Zenkutsu), though it could be argued that part of the turn is Kokutsu.
-To learn the moves and develope balance and a low centre of gravity, keep in Forward stance to begin with.
-In combat you will probably use a higher stance, especially if fighting close to the foe, but hopefully by then you'll have learnt to send your weight down to be better rooted.
+To learn the moves and develop balance and a low centre of gravity, keep in forward stance to begin with.
+In combat you will probably use a higher stance, especially if fighting close to the foe, but hopefully by then youll have learnt to send your weight down to be better rooted.

 So what have we got so far?
 We have a collection of strong defences that will cover any angle, whether we are stepping forward or forced to move back.
 And once we have stopped the attack we are in a position in which we can immediately move forward with a lunge punch or several other forms of powerful attack.
 We can keep on raining these blows into him with successive punches and steps.
 If he wont retreat, we can follow our lunge punch with a volley of reverse punches, backfists or knife-hand strikes, powered by waist action.